Command Line Interface

 Path to the cache location.
 Can be a file or a directory.
 If no location is specified,

-.eslintcache will be used.
-In that case, the file will be created in the directory where the
+.eslintcache is used.
+In that case, the file is created in the directory where the

 eslint command is executed.

-If a directory is specified, a cache file will be created inside the specified folder.
-The name of the file will be based on the hash of the current working directory (CWD). e.g.:
+If a directory is specified, a cache file is created inside the specified folder.
+The name of the file is based on the hash of the current working directory (CWD). e.g.:

 Important note: If the directory for the cache does not exist make sure you add a trailing